 Effect Size and Statistical Significance.
-The effect size statistic is commonly used in metaanalyses.
+The effect size statistic is commonly used in meta-analyses.
 A meta-analysis uses quantitative techniques to summarize the findings from a number of studies on a particular topic to determine the average effect of a given technique.
 One method of interpreting effect size was developed by Jacob Cohen.
-Jacob Cohen defined "small," "medium," and "large" effect sizes.
 He explained that an effect size of .20 can be considered small, an effect size of .50 can be considered medium, and an effect size of .80 can be considered large.
 Effect size is calculated by dividing the difference of the two means by the pooled standard deviation.
 It is important to mention that the number of students in each group does not influence Effect Size; whereas, when statistical significance is calculated the number of students in each group does influence the significance level (i.e. "p" value being lower than .05).
 Accordingly, using Cohen as a guide, a substantial effect would be .20 or higher.

-Findings: The number of GOR in internet sessions has increased from 305 in 2005 - 2006 to 1,417 in 2009 - 2010, a 365% increase.
-In contrast, lecture sessions have only had a 24% increase from 2005 - 2006 to 2009 - 2010.
-Equally important, the success rate in internet sessions has increased from 52.1% in 2005 - 2006 to 68.4% in 2009 - 2010, a statistically significant (p < .001) and substantial increase (ES = .34).
+Findings: The number of GOR in internet sessions has increased from 190 in 2006 - 2007 to 1,120 in 2010 - 2011, a 489% increase.
+In contrast, GOR in lecture sessions have only had a 17% increase from 2006 - 2007 to 2010 - 2011.
+Equally important, the success rate in internet sessions has increased from 53.7% in 2006 - 2007 to 70.6% in 2010 - 2011, a statistically significant (p < .001) and substantial increase (ES\ = .36).

 Figure 1.
-CHC Internet Delayed Interaction Retention and Success Rates from 2005 - 2006 to 2009 - 2010.
+CHC Internet Completion and Success Rates from 2006 - 2007 to 2010 - 2011.

-^{} A .20 effect size corresponds to a Pearson r of .10.
+\ A .20 effect size corresponds to a Pearson r of .10.
 The effect size represents the magnitude of the difference between the target and the baseline measure.
 Using an effect size increases the likelihood that the difference is not only statistically significant but practical as well.

-Table 3 and Figure 2 indicate that when controlling for term, course, and instructor the overall four year success rate for lecture (60.1%) and online courses (60.9%) is the same for both types of courses.
-In 2009 - 2010 the success rate in online courses (67%) was substantially $(ES^ = .11)$ higher than in the same lecture courses taught during the same term and by the same instructor (62%).
+Table 3 and Figure 2 indicate that when controlling for term, course, and instructor the overall five year success rate for internet sections (64.4%) is higher than the overall five year success rate for lecture sections (60.0%).
+In 2010 - 2011 the success rate in online courses (69.7%) was substantially (ES\ = .14) and statistically significantly (p = .038) higher than in the same lecture courses taught during the same term and by the same instructor (63.2%).
 A limitation of these findings is that not all online courses are included in the comparison because many of the online instructors did not teach the same lecture course in the same term in which they taught the online course.
+For instance, of the 14 instructors who taught at least one internet course in 2010 - 2011, only 7 taught the same course in the same term.

 Figure 2.
-Success Rates from 2006 - 2007 to 2009 - 2010 by Lecture and Online Courses taught by the Same Instructor in the Same Semester.
+CHC Success Rates from 2006 - 2007 to 2009 - 2010 by Lecture and Online Sections taught by the Same Instructor in the Same Semester.